-The instructor will give 7 random in-class "attendance check" assignments in Canvas throughout the semester.
+The instructor will give 8 random in-class "attendance check" assignments in Canvas throughout the semester.
 This will be done at the beginning of the class period and will have some formative questions from the previous lecture that lets the instructor identify student learning needs and areas that need clarification.
 The formative questions are not graded and each short attendance check assignment is worth 2 points.
 The students need to only be present for 5 checks to receive full credit (10 points).
 If a student is present for fewer than 5 attendance checks their attendance is graded proportionally (e.g., 4 x 20 = 8 points) and no extra credit will be given for additional attendance checks.

-Grading
+Grading:

-Requirements Times and Dates % of Final Grade Module Tests 1-3 Times and dates posted in Canvas 30 Presentations: Topic, Videos, P3s, Long Papers Times and dates posted in Canvas 30 Projects: In-class, Short Papers, Infographics, Discussion Boards Times and dates posted in Canvas 20 Quizzes Random in-class and dates posted in Canvas 15 Attendance Random class dates 5
+Requirement Due % Competencies Tests 1-3 Times and dates posted in Canvas 30 SLO 1, SLO 4, SLO 6 D10.2, D10.6, D10.7, D10.8 Presentations: Topic, Videos, P3s, Long Papers Times and dates posted in Canvas 30 SLO 4 D10.5, D10.7 Projects: In-class, Short Papers, Infographics, Discussion Boards Times and dates posted in Canvas 20 SLO 6, SLO7 D10.3, D10.8 Quizzes Random in-class and dates posted in Canvas 10 SLO 1, SLO 4, SLO 6, SLO 7 D10.2, D10.6, D10.7, D10.8 Attendance Random class dates 10